lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

    :width: 90%
    :align: center

 The MEEP simulation has converged to a good agreement with the theory at a resolution of 512.
-The power of the SHG field is increasing quadratically as with perfect phase matching, but insead oscillating as a weak sinusoidal, as predicted by the theory.
-The agreement with is not perfect as seen from the peaks, which could be caused partially by the inaccuracy of the undepleted pump assumption.
+The power of the SHG field is not increasing quadratically as with perfect phase matching, but insead oscillating as a weak sinusoidal, as predicted by the theory.
+The agreement with is not perfect as seen from the peaks, which could be caused at least partially by the inaccuracy of the undepleted pump assumption.

 We can see that we perhaps need a higher resolution to reach convergence with dispersion than in the earlier figure without dispersion.
 This is reasonable, since the SHG field experiences a higher refractive index with dispersion, resulting in a smaller wavelength.
 Although it is not easy to make comparisons between the figures since the y-axes have differenct scales.